run-ai/docs/docs/admin/runai-setup/config/non-root-containers.md

 I have no name!@job-0-0-0:/$
 ```

 Adding home directories to an image per user is not a viable solution.
-To overcome this, Run:AI provides an additional flag `--create-home-dir`.
+To overcome this, Run:ai provides an additional flag `--create-home-dir`.
 Adding this flag creates a temporary home directory for the user within the container.

 !!!
 Notes
     * Data saved in this directory will not be saved when the container exits.